WallarooLabs/wally/book/python/api.md

 `state_class` must be a [State](#state).

-`state_name` must be a str. `state_name` is the name of the state object that we will run computations against.
+`state_name` must be a str. `state_name` is the name of the state object that we will run state computations against.
 You can share the object across pipelines by using the same name.
 Using different names for different objects, keeps them separate and, in this way, acts as a sort of namespace.

 ##### `to_state_partition(computation, state, state_partition_name, partition_function, partition_keys)`